 Ask the library Service Desk for assistance.

-(*Non-traditional textbooks are books required for courses that are not sold as part of bundled packages from large corporate publishers.)
+(*CATs are books required for courses that are not typical textbooks, such as those sold as part of bundled packages from large corporate publishers.)

-*Please note: The purchase of ebooks by libraries is not a straightforward process as many publishers restrict libraries from purchasing their titles.
-There are also many other factors to consider about access limits, accessibility, and long-term use of the book for the course.
+*Please note: The purchase of ebooks by libraries is not a straightforward process, as many publishers restrict libraries from purchasing their titles.
+There are also several other factors to consider regarding access limits, accessibility, and the long-term use of the book in the course.

-Please first review carefully the criteria and commitment requirements before submitting an application to have your course and book considered for purchase through this program.
+Please review the criteria and commitment requirements carefully before submitting an application to have your course and book considered for purchase through this program.

 If you have any questions, please contact Julia Rodriguez, ACMI Team Lead.